ugacyberarch/manual/getting_started.md

 **Why do we lock our doors?**

-Oddly enough, those of us that don't need to lock our doors can tell you the answer &mdash; **trust**.
+Oddly enough, those of us that don't need to lock our doors can tell you the answer — **trust**.
 If you trust your neighbors, and your community, it isn't necessary.
 The risk is low.

 Unfortunately, the internet is a global community with neighbors you **cannot** trust, and criminals on the internet can steal a lot more than your car stereo.
 The risk is very high.